-During 2014, Crombie instituted a distribution reinvestment plan ("DRIP") whereby Canadian resident REIT unitholders may elect to automatically have their distributions reinvested in additional REIT units.
+During 2014, Crombie REIT instituted a distribution reinvestment plan ("DRIP") whereby Canadian resident REIT unitholders may elect to automatically have their distributions reinvested in additional REIT units.
 The Company has enrolled in the DRIP to maintain its economic and voting interest in Crombie REIT.
+Units acquired under the DRIP will be issued directly from treasury of Crombie REIT at a price equal to 97 percent of the volume-weighted average trading price of the REIT units on the Toronto Stock Exchange ("TSX") for the five trading days immediately preceding the relevant distribution payment date.

-The cumulative effect of changes to Crombie REIT's capital over the past three years, including offerings and conversions of convertible debentures, resulted in Empire's equity accounted interest in Crombie REIT going from 44.3 percent (40.7 percent fully diluted) at the end of fiscal 2012 to 41.5 percent (40.2 percent fully diluted) at May 2, 2015.
+The cumulative effect of changes to Crombie REIT's capital over the past three years, including offerings and conversions of convertible debentures, resulted in Empire's equity accounted interest in Crombie REIT going from 42.8 percent (40.8 percent fully diluted) at the end of fiscal 2013 to 41.5 percent (40.2 percent fully diluted) at May 7, 2016.